Glossary of technical writing terms

 international English

-English that is optimised for an international audience.
-See also EasyEnglish; Global English; Globish; Special English; TechScribe's international English website.
+International English is English that is optimized for an international audience.
+Refer also to Basic English; EasyEnglish; Global English; Globish; Special English; TechScribe's international English section.

 ISO/IEC 18019:2004